biomedvis/biomedvis.github.io/index.md

 We are very looking forward to seeing you at the BioMedVis Spring School!

-Johanna Beyer, Jan Byska, Ingrid Hotz, Barbora Kozlikova, Torsten Möller, Renata Raidou, Noeska Smit, and Hsiang-Yun Wu
+Johanna Beyer, Jan Byška, Ingrid Hotz, Barbora Kozliková, Torsten Möller, Renata Raidou, Noeska Smit, and Hsiang-Yun Wu